 Lyster has embraced the Patient-Centered Medical Home model throughout the clinic and recently consolidated its active duty flight status Soldiers into one clinic for better continuity of care.
-Lyster has 14 clinics (including four primary care teams) on the first floor and loans the second floor space to the Wiregrass VA.
-Patients needing specialty care, such as surgeries, or consultations not provided within the clinics, are sent out to the surrounding network.
+Lyster has 14 clinics (including three primary care teams) on the first floor and loans the second floor space to the Wiregrass VA.
+Patients needing specialty care, such as surgeries, or consultations not provided within the clinics, are referred to the surrounding network.
 Providers work closely with network specialists to ensure their patients receive the best care possible.

 Services and facilities include: